 The museum studies minor is rigorous, interdisciplinary and pre-professional in nature.
 Coursework emphasizes acquiring knowledge in museum practice and theory to understand the public service role of museums and to apply this knowledge to support the work of museums in creating exhibits, educating the public and caring for collections, through collaborative efforts.

 Changing Major/Adding Minor

 See the Change of Major/Add Minor page for information.

 CSET Waiver in Art

 Students who wish to pursue teaching art in elementary or secondary schools as a career are advised to major in Art with a concentration in Studio Art.
 The Studio Art concentration is aligned with the Subject Matter Waiver Program in Art, which provides a waiver for the CSET exam in Art and prepares students to enter the Single Subject Credential Program in Art.
 Students are also encouraged to minor in Education and/or take courses in Education as part of complementary studies, in particular E ED 450: Art and Learning.
 Students who are considering teaching art, should see an Education adviser before planning the major.
 Specific courses and competency assessment are required for admission to the credential program in this area.
 See the Graduate College of Education website for more information about the credential program and the CSET Waiver in Art.
-To complete a CSET Waiver in Art, please contact contact Gwen Allen or Susan Belau, who are subject matter advisors in Art.
+To complete a CSET Waiver in Art, please contact Susan Belau, who is subject matter advisor in Art.